pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 * Hatch
 * PDM
 * Poetry

-We suggest that you pick one of the modern tools listed above rather than setuptools because setuptools will require some additional knowledge to set up correctly.

 When you are selecting a tool, you might consider this general workflow of
 questions: